zahidaslamshora/ITS/README.md

 'http://localhost:8080/student/get-courses-student' \
   -H 'accept: */*'

 For enabling Security uncomment the dependency in pom.xml and properties in application.properties OR securityconfig class uncomment.
-Due to time constraint i was not able to perform security operations in depth.
+Due to time constraint i was not able to perform security operations in depth. username is zahid and password is zahid

 Sequencial Steps for smooth execution :
 1. Please Create courses using  /course/add-Course